 The set includes 6- to 9- irons, and a versatile 5-hybrid to replace the 5-iron.
 They are well-made with perimeter weighting technology for forgiveness, accuracy, and distance.
 One of the longest irons available.

 The included 3-wood has a very big club head, allowing more forgiveness, and is made with a similar approach to the excellent driver.
 The package also includes a pitching wedge and a sand wedge.
 You might notice this is the only set on this list that includes a sand wedge.

 The sand wedge is very important to add more versatility to your game, and to escape difficult situations (traps and bunkers).
 This is a nice inclusion and is another major selling point of the set.

 However, you might notice that this set does not include a putter, which can be a hassle for some.
-We felt that putters are especially personal, and it will be extremely hard to find a putter that will suit your preferences in a complete set.
-Most likely you will invest on another putter anyways, so we felt that this is not a big issue.
+We feel that putters are especially personal, and it will be extremely hard to find a putter that will suit your preferences in a complete set.
+Most likely you will invest in another putter anyways, so overall this is not a big issue.